NFL News: Former New Orleans Saints Tight End Benjamin Watson May Come Out Of Retirement

 While it wouldn’t have been a bad idea for Watson to return to the Saints if he changed his mind about retirement, that is highly unlikely now.
 The Saints ended up signing coveted free agent tight end Jared Cook away from the Oakland Raiders in one of the prize signings by any team during this offseason.

 In his reported final season in the NFL, Watson ended up with 400 yards on 35 receptions with two touchdowns.
-He’s a longtime veteran who would be a welcome addition to any team in the NFL, and even if not the Saints, Watson could still end up back with one of his former teams.
+He’s a longtime veteran who would be a welcome addition to any team in the NFL, and even if not with the Saints, Watson could still end up back with one of his former teams.

 Benjamin Watson Considering Comeback https://t.co/Os5MheKaeb pic.twitter.com/vkZmWDAAV1